jc2939/SpoiledMilkEstore/docs/DesignDoc.md

 **Open/Closed**

-The principle of open/closed states that software entities should be open for extension but closed for modification.
+>The principle of open/closed states that software entities should be open for extension but closed for modification.
 A good example of this is inheritance, interfaces, and polymorphism.
 A class should only be designed for one purpose (as stated by single responsibility) and should be polished to do that one thing.
 Adding or changing things to it would not make it closed for modification.
-If many people were using a library and the owner of that library modified the base code for it, essentially changing its function then that would lead to disaster.
-However if the owner instead built things on top of that code and inherited from it, then that is what we are looking for.
 In our spoiled milk e-store project we are designing it in such a way that we do not create redundant code and instead make use of OOP and OOD principles.
 For example, we will have a general product class that will define base things like price, quantity, and name.
 From that ,we can create children classes that will build upon that adding other special product qualities.
 In this way, we do not modify the base class but instead, open it up for extension.
+The extension of making multiple milk objects is possible without modifying the base class.
 If possible, making use of polymorphism will also be great to adhere to this principle.
 Perhaps we as a team should consider creating an abstract class that defines the final prices for each product.
 This way in a different class we can call upon the price class without modifying anything else in that different class.
 Adding these little changes will help our project be better and adhere to this principle.